 Butternut squash is the perfect touch in those winter months.
 It is usually a beige colored gourd with a similar taste to sweet potato.
-This will get the curry nice and creamy with some sweet added flavor.
-Squash is a fantastic source of magnesium, potassium, vitamin A, and vitamin C to keep you healthy throughout that flu season!
-Squash also contains many antioxidants.
-Let’s get this delicious dish started!
+This will get the curry creamy with a subtle dose of sweetness.

 Add your favorite grain as a side.
-Options include brown rice or farro for a filling addition or enjoy with a heaping of greens.
 We like this dish best for those cold, comforting evenings, but you can also bring it to work for lunch or enjoy with the fam on those busier nights.
 What’s your favorite way to enjoy this curry?
 Let us know what you think in the comments below! xo

 - 1 cup of butternut squash, peeled and cut

 - 2 red bell peppers

 - 1/2 medium onion, chopped

 - 1 tablespoon of curry powder

 - 2 cups of cooked chickpeas

 - 1 cup of fresh spinach, finely chopped

 In a small pot with water, cook butternut squash for 10-15 minutes or until tender.
 Set aside.